Azure/azure-batch-software-entitlement/docs/build-guide.md

 You will need certain prerequisites installed on your system:

-The `sestest` command line utility and associated libraries are written in C#7 and require version 1.1 or higher of [.NET Core](https://www.microsoft.com/net/core#windowsvs2017) to be installed.
+The `sestest` command line utility and associated libraries are written in C# 7 and require version 1.1 or higher of [.NET Core](https://www.microsoft.com/net/core#windowsvs2017) to be installed.
 The tool was written with Visual Studio 2017; it will compile with just the .NET Core SDK installation.
 For more information see the [Sestest command line utility](../src/sestest/).

 The C++ source for the client library requires [libcurl](https://curl.haxx.se/libcurl/) and [OpenSSL](https://www.openssl.org/) libraries as installed by [vcpkg](https://blogs.msdn.microsoft.com/vcblog/2016/09/19/vcpkg-a-tool-to-acquire-and-build-c-open-source-libraries-on-windows/).
 The library was also written with Visual Studio 2017; it will compile with any modern C++ compiler.
 For more information (including details of configuration and use of `vcpkg`) see the [Software entitlement service native client library](../src/Microsoft.Azure.Batch.SoftwareEntitlement.Client.Native)

 Build scripts and other tooling are written in PowerShell using the [Psake](https://github.com/psake/psake) make tool.
+These build scripts work on both Windows and Linux, though initial setup differs.

+### Psake On Windows

 Preinstallation of Psake is optional; if it isn't already available, the build scripts will attempt to use a local version downloaded via NuGet.
 (See `scripts/bootstrap.ps1` for details.)

+### Psake on Linux

+Support for running psake on Linux using PowerShell Core hasn't yet (as of September 2017) been released - the current release (v4.6.0, from March 2016) only runs on Windows.

+For builds to run on Linux, you'll need to [download](https://github.com/psake/psake/archive/master.zip) the current `master` branch from GitHub.

+Once downloaded, extract the zip file into the root of the repository as `./lib/psake` so that `bootstrap.ps1` will find the psake PowerShell module as `./lib/psake/psake.psm1`.

+This manual installation won't be necessary once a new release of Psake with official Linux support has been made.

 ## Building `sestest`